 “Location, location, location”— we all have heard that phrase which drives home just how necessary it is to choose the right location for your business.

-Here are two important questions that you should ask –
+Here are two important questions that you should ask while renting an office space –

 - Can my clients reach there without issue?